Hackthings/python-speech-recognizer-google-search/README.md

 =====================

 Install requirements is easy using ``pip`` and will install all required libraries.
+- espeak is a great tool for convert text to speech
 ```
     $ pip3 install ./requirements.txt
     $ pip install BeautifulSoup